AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 - The editor works by looking for specific values in the raw data of the save, it doesn't decode the data into a nice, neat python object.
 As a result if certain things aren't present in the save (e.g., >0 forged overclocks, certain resources) the editor will malfunction and give nonsensical results.
 The solution is to acquire at least one of the resources in game _then_ use the editor.

 ## Troubleshooting
-~~If the editor fails to start, please add a second line to the "start editor.cmd" that's just "pause".
-This will let you see any error messages that will be necessary for bug fixes.~~ we aren't using the executable version so this doesn't apply

 If the editor opens but doesn't edit your save properly (i.e., values not being read properly, changes not being reflected in-game, etc) please open an issue, describe the problem as thoroughly as you can, and attach a copy of your save file from BEFORE any edits were attempted.

 ## Usage